Winter Night Training Runs - Stockholm, Sweden

 The other reason it is so nice is the variety of urban, wooded and shoreline track.
 Being on an archipelago you get a nice mix of terrain and there is always something relaxing about running alongside water.

-Djurgården : This is the best lit of the three and the track is very easy to follow around the perimeter of the Island.
-It also offers up some beautiful buildings and statues that keep the run interesting.
+Djurgården: This is the best lit of the three and the track is easy to follow around the perimeter of the Island.
+It also offers some beautiful buildings and statues that keep the run interesting.
 It’s my go to course in bad weather given the quality of the trail.
 In addition, there are many other tourist activities on this island for when you are not running.
 The Vasa Museum is my favorite.

-Hagaparken : This run goes around a large lake that is north / northwest of central Stockholm called Brunnsviken Lake (all part of the Royal National City Park).
-On the west side of the lake you can plot your own course through some wooded areas but be super careful for the sharp drop offs (I’d avoid that part at night).
+Hagaparken: This run goes around a large lake that is north / northwest of central Stockholm called Brunnsviken Lake (all part of the Royal National City Park).
+On the west side of the lake you can plot your own course through some wooded areas but be super careful of the sharp drop offs (I’d avoid that part at night).
 The area is good for some moderate hill training as well.
 On the east side of the lake the track closely follows the shore on a nice packed dirt trail.
-Throughout Haga Park are some cool sites such as the unfinished remains of a castle that you can explore.
-If it is bright and sunny then I head to this course as there are great views of the lake from the surrounding hillsides.
+Throughout Haga Park are cool sites such as the unfinished remains of a castle you can explore.
+If it is bright and sunny, then I head to this course as there are great views of the lake from the surrounding hillsides.

-Stockholm and KTH Universities: To the east of these two universities in and around Norra Djurgarden are some great trails through nature.
-The track even includes passing by an old Nordic ski jump that is quite cool at night.
-In addition to the forest trails there is also trail along the water.
-The trails have some mild rolling hills that can be quite icy so take it slow unless there is a good crust.
+Stockholm and KTH Universities: To the east of these two universities in and around Norra Djurgarden are great trails through nature.
+The track even includes passing by an old Nordic ski jump that is cool at night.
+Besides the forest trails there is also trail along the water.
+The trails have mild rolling hills that can be icy so take it slow unless there is a good crust.
 If I want solitude, then I head to this course.